crownstone/mesh-simulator/README.md

 >### `handleMeshMessage(source: crownstoneId, sentBy: macAddress, data, rssi: number, ttl: number, repeats: number)`
 > You get to handle a mesh message that you received sentBy macaddress.
 It originated from the source crownstoneId (number).

+>### `configureQueue(options: {maxSize?: number, flushCount?: number, tickDurationMs?: number})`
+> You can configure the mesh message queue.
+Each mesh message is loaded into the queue.
+Each tick it will transmit <flushCount> messages.
+> If you try to load more messages than maxSize allows, they will be discarded.
+The amount of repeats or transmissions does not matter for the queue maxSize.
+> Default values are:
+> - maxSize = 20
+> - flushCount = 3
+> - tickDurationMs = 100

 # Simulator

 You have one class that does the magic.